 Coordinated calendar: cleaning rolls between buildings on a published Monday / Tuesday / Friday rotation.
 Holy Days and weekend events trigger pre-event resets.

 That kind of multi-building scope is what most cleaning vendors can't actually run without dropping balls.
-Reliability across six buildings for seven straight years is the proof point.
+Reliability across six buildings, year after year since 2018, is the proof point.

 Why faith-based ownership matters